 Spontaneously, Charlotte began to pray about the new roots springing up from seeds, so I then threw a handful of the remaining salt and seeds that Doc had given out in Charleston as a sign of the seeds being cast on the water that would come back and bear much fruit.

 Finally, Doc had brought a rock from the “fire rocks” in Seneca, that had been prayed over for revival.
-She and Jay, the Beaufort Lighthouse President, who comes from Gullah descent, took the rock together, and thrust it out into the water.
+They seemed a physical representation of what I had seen in the vision.
+She and Jay, the Beaufort Lighthouse President, who comes from Gullah descent, took the rock together, and thrust them out into the water.

 In a final act of the assignment, we ended with shouting and singing about God’s greatness!!!

+The Aglow ladies ate Port Royal Harbor

-The next morning, I woke up as the Holy Spirit spoke to me.
+The next morning, I woke up as the Holy Spirit spoke to me a message for the Bride of Christ.

 “Get ready, daughter, my Bride.
 Get ready.
 I will show you more of me.
 Get ready for the shaking has just begun.
 The ripping up of the old, and the flipping upside down of the systems has begun.

 “Walk through the new door.
 Take your place.
 Play your part.
 Know that I will never leave you.
 That my anointing is on you.
 I have established this time.
 I am.
 I will not fail.
 I will not fail you.
 This, this time, is my time.
 And the enemy will not prevail against me.
 He has over played his hand.
-And he will not prevail.”
+And he will not prevail.

 “Oh, my Bride.
 Oh, my dear love.
 How asleep you have been.
 Asleep at the wheel.
 Bent on destruction of your own.
 You have not given heed to my words.
 You have become warm.
 Oh, my love.
 Wake up!
 Rise up from the dust, my Bride, while there is still time.
 Take your place.
 Take my hand.
 Take your place at my side.
 We will war together.
 You will be made pure again.
 Let go of your programs, your petty, petty littleness.
 Receive me.
 Receive your husband, your lover, your King.
 Will you even know that I’ve been knocking at your door?
 Won’t you get up and answer the door once again?
 Throw off your deceit, your pride, your arrogance.
 I am here.
 I am here.
 I am knocking.
-Will you yet arise and let me in?”
+Will you yet arise and let me in?

 “I see your nakedness and I long to clothe you.
 I love to wrap my robe of righteousness around you.
 But you have chosen another lover, and you have not even known.
-You have eaten your own young, and given no thought of it, not even known what your biting words have done.”
+You have eaten your own young, and given no thought of it, not even known what your biting words have done.

 “Take up my robe again.
 Answer the door.
 Rent your heart.
 Humble yourself.
 I will yet forgive you, heal you, and restore you.
 Oh, my love.
 My Bride.
 I am here.
 I am here.
-I love you.”
+I love you.

--Your Bridegroom
+-Your Bridegroom”

 Then on April 26, 2020, I heard Jesus ask me to come, and we walked thought darkness and stood on a hill.
 As I peered down into a deep chasm, a great, red dragon appeared holding people captive.
 Churches were under the influence of it as well.
 Jesus turned to me and said, “The dragon has held many, many in bondage.”